-Shopping in India: Top 10 things to buy
+Shopping in India: What to buy in India

 1. Textiles.
 India is famous for cotton and silk clothing, bed covers, table cloths and wall hangings.
 Many of these come adorned with hand beading and/or hand embroidery and will make you feel like a princess.
-The cotton wall hanging from Gujurat pictured below is called Emerald Forest and is designed by Meena for Novica.
-It features dazzling images in jade, aqua and amethyst and intricate motifs in glittering zarie mbroidery, sequins and beadwork.
+And you can buy a lot of great Indian clothes online too.

 2. Shoes.
 From inexpensive leather juttis (traditional embroidered slippers) to crystal-beaded, high-heeled evening sandals, shoes in India are fun and frivolous … and very tempting.